 ‘Ulrichsen draws on an impressive range of sources in order to provide a panoramic account of contemporary power politics across the Gulf.
 This important and timely book deserves to be read by anyone seeking to understand the intricacies of the Qatar diplomatic crisis.’ — Gerasimos Tsourapas, Senior Lecturer in Middle East Politics, University of Birmingham

 Kristian Coates Ulrichsen is Fellow for the Middle East at Rice University’s Baker Institute for Public Policy, and an associate fellow of Chatham House’s Middle East and North Africa programme.
-His books with Hurst include The First World War in the Middle East and The Changing Security Dynamics of the Persian Gulf.
+His books with Hurst include Qatar and the Gulf Crisis; The First World War in the Middle East; Insecure Gulf; and The Changing Security Dynamics of the Persian Gulf.